Parental benefit in Denmark

 If you have multiple employers, you must inform each of them that you are going on leave.

 You must apply for parental benefit within eight weeks of the birth or reception of the child.
-If you have received full pay during part of your leave, you must apply for parental benefit within eight weeks after your salary has ceased to be paid.
-If you apply later than 8 weeks after salary termination, you can only receive parental benefit from the day Udbetaling Danmark has received your application.
+If you have received salary during part of your leave, you must apply for parental benefit no later than eight weeks after your salary has ceased to be paid.
+If you apply later than eight weeks after your salary has ceased to be paid, you can only receive parental benefit from the day on which Udbetaling Danmark receives your application.

-You can read more at borger.dk.
-Here you can also read about adoption leave and the possibilities to extend the leave or postpone parts of it, or apply for additional leave due to special circumstances.
+In special cases it may be possible for you to obtain an exemption from the application deadline.
+You can read more about exemptions from the application deadline at borger.dk.
+Here you can also read about adoption leave and the possibilities to extend the leave, postpone parts of it, or apply for additional leave due to special circumstances.

 Please note that different rules for parental benefit apply if your child was born before 2 August 2022.
-You can read more at borger.dk.
+You can read more about this at borger.dk

 If you are self-employed